 BI goals of an organization always provide a foundation for Operational Intelligence.
 It becomes important to completely understand the strategic goals which include those that will provide a competitive advantage, identify trends or sales performance and also operational insights.

 It is important to understand that although operational analytics might not apply to every organization, still it can be observed that traditional BI applications alone can no longer maintain data visibility and competitive advantage.
 Organizations need to leverage their data in a variety of ways, also they need to identify whether or not leveraging real-time data provides competitive edge.
-And if it does provide competitive edge, organizations need to adopt the best way to leverage the data.
+And if it does provide a competitive edge, organizations need to adopt the best way to leverage the data.